Manga murder: Case details

 The detectives mentioned a practical joke by medicine students as one of the possibilities; the academic year had just started and the students have relatively easy access to dead bodies.
 Still, the police feared that they were dealing with a serial killer.

 A public announcement asking for witnesses received a single reaction.
 A jogger had seen a blonde man lying down on the same spot where the victim was found two days later.
 The next day she saw the man again.
 The witness thought the man was sleeping and did not pay much attention to it.
 It is not certain that the man was indeed the victim.

 The police established cooperation with the group Corpus, who are involved in the investigation of the Mons serial killer, because there was a similar modus operandi.
 The "clean", meaning straight, cut of the limbs was very similar to that of the so-called garbage bag killings in Mons.

 A month after the event, a new article was published in a Belgian newspaper, stating that the detectives still had not achieved any progress in the case.

 Conclusion to the case

 By September 2010, four suspects had been arrested and interrogated, with the names of both them and the victim still withheld; it was found that the victim was a missing person living with several of the suspects at the time of their disappearance.
 According to the Belgian newspaper Le Soir, the spokesperson for the police said that the suspects decided to leave the two notes near the body since they were fans of the manga Death Note.
+The victim was later identified as Sidi Larbi Ezzoubairi.
+They had met him in Zeebrugge, and killed him on the night of 11-12 September 2007 at the apartment where he was living in Schaerbeek, Brussels.